 Using permission groups will allow you to easily assign permissions to different people based on which group they belong to.
 If you own a startup, for example, some user permission groups could include the following:

-- Admin: Those with full control over the VDR, files, groups, permissions and settings
+• Admin: Those with full control over the VDR, files with sensitive information, groups, access permissions and security settings

-- Finance: For accountants who need access to financial documents
+• Finance: For accountants who need access to financial & confidential documents

-- Established investors: Serious investors may require access to additional files, like your full business plan, detailed cash flow statements, audits and so forth
+• Established investors: Serious investors may require access to additional files with confidential information, like your full business plan, detailed cash flow statements, audits, M&A transaction and so forth

 6. Use NDAs as a Matter of Policy